-12. Power to Use Reasonable Force
+14. Power to Use Reasonable Force

-- 12.1 Members of staff have the power to use reasonable force to prevent pupils committing an offence, injuring themselves or others, or damaging property, and to maintain good order and discipline in the classroom.
-W RECORD OF THE USE OF REASONABLE FORCE.docx - 12.2 Headteachers/Principals and authorised school staff may also use such force as is reasonable given the circumstances when conducting a search without consent for knives or weapons, alcohol, illegal drugs, stolen items, tobacco and cigarette papers, fireworks, pornographic images or articles that have been or could be used to commit an offence or cause harm.
+- 14.1.
+Members of staff have the power to use reasonable force to prevent pupils committing an offence, injuring themselves or others, or damaging property, and to maintain good order and discipline in the classroom. - 14.2.
+Headteachers/Principals and authorised school/academy staff may also use such force as is reasonable given the circumstances when conducting a search without consent for knives or weapons, alcohol, illegal drugs, stolen items, tobacco and cigarette papers, fireworks, pornographic images or articles that have been or could be used to commit an offence or cause harm.

-13. Malicious Allegations
+15. Malicious Allegations

-- 13.1.
-Where a pupil makes an allegation against a member of staff and that allegation is shown to have been deliberately invented or malicious, the school/academy will discipline the pupil in accordance with this policy. - 13.2.
-Where a pupil makes an allegation of sexual violence or sexual harassment against another pupil and that allegation is shown to have been deliberately invented or malicious, the school/academy will discipline the pupil in accordance with this policy. - 13.3.
+- 15.1.
+Where a pupil makes an allegation against a member of staff and that allegation is shown to have been deliberately invented or malicious, the school/academy will discipline the pupil in accordance with this policy. - 15.2.
+Where a pupil makes an allegation against another pupil and that allegation is shown to have been deliberately invented or malicious, the school/academy will discipline the pupil in accordance with this policy. - 15.3.
 In all cases where an allegation is determined to be unsubstantiated, unfounded, false or malicious, the school/academy (in collaboration with the Local Authority Designated Officer (LADO), where relevant) will consider whether the pupil who made the allegation is in need of help, or the allegation may have been a cry for help.
-If so, a referral to children's social care may be appropriate. - 13.4.
+If so, a referral to children's social care may be appropriate. - 15.4.
 The school/academy will also consider the pastoral needs of staff and pupils accused of misconduct.
-Please refer to our Safeguarding and Child Protection Policy, the Child-on-Child Abuse Policy and the Managing Allegations Against Staff Policy or more information on responding to allegations of abuse against staff or other pupils.
+Please refer to our Safeguarding and Child Protection Policy, the Child-on-Child Abuse Policy and the

+Managing Allegations Against Staff Policy or more information on responding to allegations of abuse against staff or other pupils.

-14. Monitoring and Review
+16. Monitoring and Review

-This policy is reviewed annually by the Distinctiveness and Personal Development Committee.
+- 16.1.
+This policy is reviewed annually by the Distinctiveness and Personal Development Committee. - 16.2.
 Any changes made to this policy by the Trust will be communicated to all members of staff.
-All members of staff are required to familiarise themselves with all processes and procedures outlined in this policy and the local procedures.
-The next scheduled review date for this policy is listed on the cover page of the policy
+All members of staff are required to familiarise themselves with all processes and procedures outlined in this policy and the local procedures. - 16.3.
+The next scheduled review date for this policy is listed on the cover page of the policy.